Jsinco/LumaItems/readme.md

 Custom items that are actually written custom.
-This plugin is designed for developers who would like to write custom items in Java/Kotlin with a simple streamlined process.
+This plugin is designed for developers who would like to write custom items in Java/Kotlin with a simple streamlined process (Aka.
+Me)

 Some things you'll find here:
 - Custom items are divided up by their individual classes for their unique abilities.